-- Annual Passholders: If you have PP on your Annual Pass (AP), you have 365 days from the day the first picture was taken to download your pictures for free.
-The PP follows the AP holder, but anyone on the reservation or on your My Disney Experience (MDE) can touch their MB to the picture at the monitors at the end of the ride and with a photographer if the AP holder is not present and it uploads to the AP holder account.
+If you purchased the PP to be added onto your Annual Pass (AP), you have 365 days from the day the first picture was taken to download your pictures for free.
+The PP follows the AP holder.
+However, anyone on the reservation or on your My Disney Experience (MDE) can touch their MB to the picture at the monitors.
+They can also have pictures taken with a photographer if the AP holder is not present.
+The photographer will scan their MB.
+All of the pictures upload to the AP holder account.
 The non-AP holder cannot download the pics for free.
 The AP holder can share them for free, though.

-For non-AP holders who do not buy MM, guests merely touch your MB to the Mickey below the monitors after certain attractions and/or the Disney photographers will scan your MB before or after taking pictures and they will upload to your My Disney Experience (MDE) account.
+For non-AP holders who do not buy MM, guests merely touch your MB to the Mickey head.
+They can be found below the monitors after certain attractions.
+The Disney photographers will scan your MB before or after taking pictures.
+The pictures will upload to your My Disney Experience (MDE) account.
 You can buy all of the pictures or just a few or just 1, but you pay for each picture individually.

 The MM follows everyone on the reservation and is available for everyone on the reservation to see and download for free through My Disney Experience.
 The MM photos are available to download for 45 days from the first day of use.
 You save money by buying the MM 3 days in advance of check-in date.

 Keep in mind that Disney provides videos on a few attractions.
-They are adding more and more attractions.
+They are adding pictures and videos to more and more attractions.
 Many pictures are taken on attractions and do not have the monitors at the end in the gift shop to view the picture.
 The videos are a really great keepsake.
 You would see all of the pictures and videos on your MDE account whether you have PP/MM or not.
 Most pictures upload within hours, but it’s best to allow 24-48 hours to see them.

 It is best to purchase Memory Maker at least 3 days prior to arrival in order to avoid a delay with activation and qualify for the discounted rate.
 This will also allow you to be certain all of your bands are working and photos are linking.

 During your vacation, log in to your MDE account, scroll down to photo pass and look at your photos.
 Most of the DVC resorts have the Photo Pass kiosk that you can scan your band and view photos.
 Some photos may not show up right away, because they tend to update overnight if taken by a PhotoPass photographer with a hand held scanner.
 If you find your photos are not appearing after two days, be sure to speak to a PhotoPass cast member at the PhotoPass desk/kiosk or call Guest Services and they can troubleshoot and fix the issue.
 (See phone number above.)

 Throughout the parks there are numerous Photo Spots where photographers are stationed with cameras ready to take your picture.
 The photographer scans the band of one person in the party.
 If everyone is linked, it doesn’t matter which person/band gets scanned.
 If everyone is not linked, the band of the Memory Maker purchaser needs to be scanned every time.
 There are scanners on the rides at the point where the photo is taken so everyone shows up in the picture.

 Download your pictures to your computer as soon as you get home, because the clock is ticking.
 If you spent 7 days at WDW, you now only have 38 days left to download.
 If you want the special borders, banners, etc., it’s best to get your pictures 45 days from the first day of your vacation to ensure you don’t miss out.
 As of right now, you can purchase an extension of 15 days for $19.95.
 You can customize the photos by editing, cropping, add borders, banners, stamps, signatures, etc. Maybe just download the originals and then edit on MDE later and download, again?

-- Download and save them to your computer as soon as possible so you don’t forget and lose them, because the 45 days has passed.
+Download and save them to your computer as soon as possible so you don’t forget and lose them, because the 45 days has passed.
 You can then print them when you want.
 You just can’t add the special Disney features.